Sitecore/Sitecore.Demo.CHONE/serialization/README.md

 ## Pulling serialized assets from Content Hub ONE

-After making change to content types or content items in Content Hub ONE, you should pull the changes and commit them:
+After making changes to content types or content items in Content Hub ONE, you should pull the changes and commit them:

 1. Pull all content types: